Athish-Hariharan/IEEE-TECH4GOOD-Project/README.md

 ### Scripts

-monitor_motion.py: registers an interrupt and awaits a trigger from the PIR sensor, once triggered calls main_pipeline.py

-main_pipeline.py: run the camera record a live feed and forward it to the yolo model after processing.
-Once the model returns the text and confirmation.
-If the probability is greater than 50% call the lora_send.py to send the text to the lorawan gateway
+main_pipeline.py: setup the PIR sensor, load the model to memory and setup the camera then wait for a motion trigger from the PIR sensor and once a motion occurs take 5 frames in one second pass these frames to the model and get the label and the confidence score then send the data through the LoraWAN mdoule

 lora_send.py: sends the AT command to the Ra-08H lorawan transmitter along with the text to be send